I Love Walking In France

 Where is Aubrac, France?
 Find it on Google maps

 Aubrac is located 124 kilometres (77.5 miles) along the Chemin de Saint-Jacques.
-If you are following my suggested itinerary, you’ll arrive in the village in time for lunch on the seventh day of walking from Le Puy-en-Velay.
+If you are following my suggested itinerary, you’ll arrive in the village in time for lunch on the eighth day of walking from Le Puy-en-Velay.

 Click through to find my suggested itinerary for all five stages of the walk